Sohailm25/muhasabAI/README.md

 - Verify your Anthropic API key is correctly set in the `.env` file
 - Check the console logs for any authentication errors
 - Run `npm run test:setup` to verify your API key is properly configured
+- If you see "invalid x-api-key" errors, your key may be expired or incorrect
+- Visit https://console.anthropic.com/ to generate a new API key if needed
+- Note that the application will still function with fallback questions and action items even if the API key is invalid

 ### Claude Model Version